 Helping Students Make Effective Use of the Writing Center

-Students need guidance in how to make effective use of the variety of services offered on LCC's campus, including the Writing Center.
+Students need guidance on how to make effective use of the variety of services offered on LCC's campus, including the Writing Center.
 Faculty and staff can play a vital role in this process by helping students better understand our services as they prepare for a visit.
-If you have required that your students visit the Writing Center, please specify for them whether you have a preference for a specific type of assistance.
-Students have options to work with us face-to-face, in WebEx, or through D2L chat.
-They also have an option of working with a student Writing Assistant or a Professional Tutor.
-If you require a specific session format or an appointment with a specific type of staff member, this should be communicated to student before they schedule an appointment.
+If you have required your students to visit the Writing Center, please specify for them whether you have a preference for a specific type of assistance.
+Students have options to work with us in person or on WebEx.
+They also have the option of working with a Peer Writing Assistant or Professional Writing Assistant.
+If you require a specific session format or an appointment with a specific type of staff member, this should be communicated to the student before they schedule an appointment.
 See more information below about our staff.
 Download our tip sheet for more information on specific things you can do to ensure that your students have productive and successful visits with us.

 Who Works in the Writing Center